montehurd/mediawiki-quickstart/README.md

 SKIP_SKIN=1 ./fresh_install
 ```

-- Bypass all confirmations for removing and re-installing Mediawiki files and containers, but use with caution as this proceeds with these destructive actions without confimation
+- Bypass all confirmations for removing and re-installing Mediawiki files and containers, but use with caution as this proceeds with these destructive actions without confirmation

 ```bash
 FORCE=1 ./fresh_install